Query-Specific Pruning of RML Mappings (Extended Version): Preliminaries

-The forms of RML-spe\-cif\-ic mapping expressions that we consider in this paper all share a common form of sub-expressions, which result from translating individual RML triples maps into the mapping algebra.
-As the last ingredient needed for defining the RML-spe\-cif\-ic mapping expressions, we introduce this form of sub-expressions in the following definition.
+The forms of algebra expressions that the RML-to-algebra translation algorithm~\cite{minoo2025AlgebraPublished} produces and, thus, that we consider in this paper all share a common form of sub-expressions, which result from translating individual RML triples maps into the algebra.
+As the last ingredient needed for defining the considered fragment of the algebra, we introduce this form of sub-expressions:

 \begin{definition} \normalfont Let $\IbaseIRI$ be an IRI (considered as \emph{base IRI}) and $\LTB \!: \symAllStrings \rightarrow \symAllBNodes$ be an injective function that maps every string to a unique blank node.
 A \textbf{Triples-Map-spe\-cif\-ic expression (TrMap-ex\-pres\-sion)} with $\IbaseIRI$ and $\LTB$ is either